igacoderw/take-home-test/README.md

 2. **Application**
    - Deployed version of your application(GitHub Pages, Netlify, Vercel, etc.)
-   - If deployment is not possible, provide a recording(Loom, ) screenshots of the application
+   - If deployment is not possible, provide a recording(Loom, Quicktime, ...) of the application

 3. **Documentation**
    - Component structure